ian-chuang/scds-contractive-imitation/README.md

 ## Contribution guide
-We welcome contributions that improve or extend SCDS in any way.
+We welcome contributions that improve or extend SCDS.
 Please refer to [Contribution.md](Contribution.md) for more information on this.

 ## Corresponding authors
-**NOTE: Removed for anonymity, available as part of supplementary materials**
+**NOTE: Removed for anonymity, available after the review process**